 The utility company charges you for the power you use based on the monthly readings of an electric meter that measures the current passing through the service entrance into your electrical service panel.
-The meter can either be a mechanical analog meter that is read monthly be a utility service person who visits your home, or a newer digital meter that may send information via internet or radio signals.
+The meter can either be a mechanical analog meter that is read monthly by a utility service person who visits your home, or a newer digital meter that may send information via internet or radio signals.

-Electrical Usage is Measured in Kilowatt Hours
+Electrical Usage Is Measured in Kilowatt Hours

 Whatever form of meter you have, it measures the amount of electricity you use in watts, or more specifically, kilowatt hours.
 A watt is the product of the voltage and amperage (or current) in an electrical circuit: 1 volt x 1 amp = 1 watt.
 But this formula represents merely the measure of the electrical potential.
 To measure actual energy usage, you have to add an element of time.
 Therefore, electrical usage is a measurement of watts used over a period of time.
 Your electric meter records electricity usage in kilowatt-hours.
 In simple terms, 1 kilowatt hour = 1,000 watt-hours.
 For example, if you turn on a 100-watt light bulb for 10 hours, the energy usage is calculated as 100 watts x 10 = 1,000 watts (or 1 kilowatt hour).